herkkules/herkkules/README.md

 > - **Due Diligence:** I conduct incisive, detail-oriented due diligence to as I understand the fundamentals of every bit connected to capital.
 Due to my unique educational combination i have academically validated knowledge and operational exposure towards to sensistive systems.
 I am a **Systems Thinking**-oriented **Software Developer** focused on breaking social dynamics into logical structures.
 I can break down mental models into code.

-> - **New Market Entry:** I wake up in the mornings for the enthusiasm of implementation.
-I dont talk the talk, but rather iterature common success.
+> - **New Market Entry:** I dont talk the talk, but rather build iterations of common success.
 Entering a new market requires more than strategy, it demands a network-building and execution.
 I can offload some capacity by finding out which professional social networks are critical for success.

-> - **Implementation:** Transformational change hinges on the successful implementation of new capabilities.
-I orchestrate this process, designing and embedding systems, workflows, and practices that align with your strategic goals.
-Whether building operational resilience, scaling for growth, or integrating cutting-edge technologies, I ensure your organisation has the infrastructure and skills to thrive long after my engagement concludes.
+> - **Implementation:** The intensity of real-world implementation fuels my curiosity.

 ---